 A Night Without Rest

 I tried to reconnect with Eve through affection that morning, hoping it would ground me a little, but she wasn't receptive.
 That only fed the spiral in my head.
-When you're already exhausted, even small momnts of distance can feel much heavier than they probably are.
+When you're already exhausted, even small moments of distance can feel much heavier than they probably are.

 A Complicated Afternoon